RSCEI Frequently Asked Questions

 Q13.
 How much will each eligible, registered household receive?

 A13.
-Each household will receive a sum of £60 plus inflation.
-The payment is equivalent to 10% of the average, annual electricity bill in 2018, increased in line with the Consumer Price Index (CPI) rate of inflation for each year of operation (up to a maximum of 35 years).
+In the first year, each successful claim will receive a payment equivalent to 10% of an average, annual electricity bill at that time.
+The initial payment will be based on an actual figure for the previous year of first operation (currently projected as 2022).
+As an indicator, the average annual electricity bill for 2018 was £670 which would provide a contribution of £67.
+This will rise in line with the Consumer Price Index rate of inflation for each year of operation (up to a maximum of 35 years).

 Q14.
 How will my claim be paid?

 A14.
 The claim will be paid directly into the nominated householder’s bank or building society account.
-GrantScape will need a copy of your bank statement or paying-in slip every time you claim to verify the information provided on the claim form.
+We will need a copy of your bank statement or paying in slip every time you claim to verify the information provided on the claim form.
 (Please do not send in any bank detail information during the registration phase)

 Q15.
 When will my claim be paid?

 A15.
-Your claim will become payable once the ERF begins generating electricity (expected in 2022) and annually thereafter.
-Precise details of when your claim will be paid will be notified once the ERF is operational.
+Your claim will become payable once the facility begins generating electricity (estimated to be 2022) and annually thereafter.
+Precise details of when it will be paid will be notified once the Facility is operational.

 Q16.
 If I have registered but forget to claim for one year, can I claim the RSCEI the following year?